jonasgeiler/svelte-infinite-loading/README.md

 ## About

 An infinite scroll component for Svelte, to help you implement an infinite scroll list more easily.
-This is heavily inspired by [vue-infinite-loading](https://peachscript.github.io/vue-infinite-loading/) and uses most of its ideas and functionality!
+This is heavily inspired by [vue-infinite-loading](https://peachscript.github.io/vue-infinite-loading/) and uses most of its code and functionality!

 ### Features